tauri-apps/tauri-search/README.md

-> **Warning**
+> **Note**
 > This repo has been archived.
-Visit [tauri-apps/meilisearch-docsearch](https://github.com/tauri-apps/meilisearch-docsearch) for the new UI component or [tauri-apps/tauri-docs](https://github.com/tauri-apps/tauri-docs) for the search indexing.
+Visit [tauri-apps/meilisearch-docsearch](https://github.com/tauri-apps/meilisearch-docsearch) for the new UI component or [tauri-apps/tauri-docs](https://github.com/tauri-apps/tauri-docs) for updated search indexing.

 # tauri-search